Jenelle Evans Book: Will ‘Teen Mom’ Star Actually Win More Fans With Book?

 A post shared by Jenelle Evans (@j_evans1219) on

 “I think you have turned your life around for the better.
-I don’t think people give you enough credit for your successes!” one person wrote in support of Evans, while another added, “I mean she’s not on drugs or in jail anymore but I don’t know if that counts as “successes” LOL.”
+I don’t think people give you enough credit for your successes!” one person wrote in support of Evans, while another added, “I mean she’s not on drugs or in jail anymore but I don’t know if that counts as ‘successes’ LOL.”

 “She graduated from school with honors.
 She’s not on drugs anymore.
 Those are successes,” the first person wrote back, while a third fan of Jenelle Evans added, “Exactly.
 She’s raising her kids the best way she knows how.
 What we see on TV is only a glimpse.”